Dudley Pound: Resignation and death

 Pound suffered from hip degeneration, which kept him from sleeping, causing him to doze off at meetings.
 In July 1943 Pound's wife died; by this time it was clear that his health was declining.
 He had sustained one stroke and the second, during the Quebec Conference the following month, was paralytic, indicative of a fast developing brain tumour.
 Pound then resigned formally on 20 September 1943.
 He died from the tumour at the Royal Masonic Hospital in London on 21 October (Trafalgar Day) 1943 and, after a funeral service in Westminster Abbey, followed by cremation at Golders Green Crematorium, his ashes were buried at sea in The Solent.

 Family

 In 1908 Pound married Betty Whitehead; they had two sons and a daughter.

+Popular culture

+In the 2024 movie The Ministry of Ungentlemanly Warfare a character named Admiral Pound is portrayed as being in favour of negotiating surrender with the Germans while being opposed to the Special Operations mission depicted.